asalwaysimani/ao3WrappedProj/README.md

 # ao3 Yearly Wrap Party

+## About

-Answering the time-honored question "How much fanfiction did I read this year?"
+Answering the time-honored question "How much fanfiction did I read this year?".

+A project being undertaken by [Imani of As Always Imani](https://asalwaysimani.com/).

 ## Features